abraaten719/exp-net-fundamentals-2025-Q2/README.md

 **6/8/25 - Today is just not my day....Was going thru the video, created the deployment of the vm windows server on Azure, went to take a screenshot of the machine to show as proof, found out all my files were being deleted.
 Found out OneDrive decided today to do a full backup and is in the process of moving 60GB to OneDrive.
 This took forever!
 I have a lot of iso's on my student laptop from previous classes.
 Now most of it is done, after about 3 hours, still no files.
 I had to re-clone the repo to local to get them back and it got put in a nesting doll of the previous version.

 Now that that's done, all my work from today is gone and I will have to go through and redo it all, including adding all the screenshots and folders for today and these crazy notes.

+Took 7 hours to try to get Azure template working.....along with the issues from earlier today.
+Did find out that it was vs studio that kept deleting my files anytime I did a git checkout main.
+So I am back to no files.....
+I have to keep working so I will have to clone the repo again.